openstack-k8s-operators/openstack-must-gather/README.md

 - `SOS_EDPM`: Comma separated list of edpm nodes to gather SOS reports from, empty string skips sos report gathering.
 Accepts keyword all to gather all nodes. eg: `edpm-compute-0,edpm-compute-1`
-- `SOS_EDPM_PROFILES`: list of sos report profiles to use.
+- `SOS_EDPM_PROFILES`: List of sos report profiles to use.
 Empty string to run them all.
 Defaults to: `system,storage,virt`
+- `SOS_EDPM_PLUGINS`: List of sos report plugins to use.
+This is optional.

 ## Development